electricbookworks/accellera-style-guide/accellera-style-guide/a.md

 Next, a clone of the repository is made, which contains the Accellera documentation flow and templates.

     $ git clone https://github.com/OSCI-WG/tc-documentation.git
+    // enter your GitHub account and password/token to clone the repository
     $ cd tc-documentation

 NOTE---Each working group can have its own documentation repository.